fullcalendar/fullcalendar-docs/_docs-v4/event-source/google-calendar.md

 </script>
 ```

+## Extended Properties

+Google Calendar's API allows you to specify [Extended Properties](https://developers.google.com/calendar/extended-properties) for your events.
+The extended properties will be available in the `extendedProps` hash of each [Event Object](event-object).

 ## Advanced

 If you need different API keys per calendar, you can set a `googleCalendarApiKey` option on each individual [Event Source](event-source-object) when written in extended form.